tensorfreitas/lunatask-mcp/README.md

   `{ "success": true, "note_id": "..." }` when created, or
   `{ "success": true, "duplicate": true, "message": "Note already exists for this source/source_id" }` when the LunaTask API responds with `204 No Content` for duplicates.
+- `update_note`: Updates an existing note by ID.
+Requires `note_id` and at least one optional field to update: `name`, `content`, `notebook_id`, or `date_on` (YYYY-MM-DD format).
+Supports partial updates—only provided fields are modified.
+Note that `content` replaces the entire content due to end-to-end encryption.
+Returns `{ "success": true, "note_id": "...", "message": "Note updated successfully", "note": {...} }` on success.
+Validation, not found, authentication, rate limit, timeout, and network errors map to structured error payloads.
+- `delete_note`: Permanently deletes a note from LunaTask.
+Requires `note_id`.
+Returns `{ "success": true, "note_id": "...", "deleted_at": "...", "message": "Note deleted successfully" }` on success.
+Note: deletion is not idempotent - attempting to delete the same note twice will return a not found error.
+Validation, authentication, rate limit, timeout, and network errors map to structured error payloads.
 - `create_journal_entry`: Creates a journal entry for a specific date.
 Requires `date_on` in `YYYY-MM-DD` format and supports optional `name` and `content` (Markdown).
 Returns `{ "success": true, "journal_entry_id": "..." }` when LunaTask returns a wrapped